Chris Allton (Director)

 Mary is a geographer and geologist by training and now lectures on all things physical geography, and researches climate change.
 Her research interests lie in the palaeoclimatic information stored in the annual rings of trees and she spends as much time as possible sourcing ancient woodland sites, having led fieldwork in North America, southern Africa, South East Asia and throughout Europe and Scandinavia.
 Away from the forest and lab Mary is passionate about science outreach and co-runs Swansea University’s Science for Schools Scheme (S4).
 Spare time is mostly spent outdoors or on a yoga mat, and she is a qualified holistic therapist.

 Kristi grew up in Gloucestershire, but moved to Wales in 2008 to study physics at Swansea University, Kristi currently design and leads on our schools workshop programme.
-She currently has a Master’s degree in theoretical physics and is working towards her PhD.
-As well as being a member of the Oriel Science team, Kristi is also a part of our partner project, the S4 Science for Schools Scheme, a science outreach project that provides free hands on science workshops to students from local schools.
+She has a PhD in particle physics.
+As well as being a member of the Oriel Science team, Kristi is also a part of our partner project, the S4 Science for Schools Scheme, a science outreach project that provides free hands on science workshops to students from local schools in low-income areas.
 Kristi loves to draw and paint and can often be found trying to explain scientific ideas to people by doodling.